Gasoline Alley by Jim Scancarelli for November 07, 2010

 9. Astro boy 02 80

-Quantumtorpedo1 almost 14 years ago
+Quantumtorpedo1 about 14 years ago

 Tennessee does observe DST.
 Indiana does not.